Wisdom Teeth Removal in Sparks, NV

 Prevent and Treat Symptoms Caused by Third Molars

 Wisdom teeth are the last teeth to develop in the mouth.
 They usually begin developing around the age of 17 or during the early twenties.
 Some people develop all four third molars, while others develop more than four or none at all.
 Common symptoms of wisdom teeth include pain in the back of the mouth, swelling, a bad taste in the mouth, and being able to see the tooth poking up through the gums.
-When it’s time to have your wisdom teeth removed, visit board-certified oral surgeon Dr. Galea in Sparks, NV, for a safe and comfortable surgical experience.
+When it’s time to have your wisdom teeth removed, visit our board-certified oral surgeons Dr. Galea or Dr. Curtis in Sparks, NV, for a safe and comfortable surgical experience.

 Treating an Impacted Wisdom Tooth